I learned to solve all my Interior Design problems by dancing.

 Use that same artistry to create your perfect space, which is a unique expression of you.
 It is the dance or alignment of creativity, color and connection that tells your story.

-My personal aesthetic gravitates towards what I call “Modern Global” style—a unique blend that might not be commonly recognized but resonates deeply with me.
-At its core, the Global Style echoes the bohemian ethos, drawing inspiration from the vibrant colors, intricate textures, artistry, and eco-conscious sensibilities of diverse cultures such as Morocco, India, Turkey, Mexico, and Greece, among others.
+I am personally drawn to creating what I call “Modern Global” style—a unique blend that echoes a simplified and more elegant version of Bohemian style, drawing inspiration from the vibrant colors, intricate textures, artistry, and eco-conscious sensibilities of diverse cultures such as Morocco, India, Turkey, Mexico, and Greece, among others.
 These designs are inherently tied to nature, evoking the myriad hues and rhythms of the great outdoors.

-In crafting my unique “Modern Global Style,” I extract the essence of both worlds.
-This style marries the vibrancy, artistic flair, and natural resonance of Global Style with the sleek sophistication of modern design.
-It presents a harmonious dance between the two: exuding elegance, it spotlights art, often my energy art, as the centerpiece.
-Instead of the stark lines usually associated with modern looks, my style incorporates a harmonious blend of curves, lending it an organic fluidity.
+This style marries the vibrancy, artistic flair, and resonance of Global Style with the elegant simplicity of modern design.
+It’s a harmonious dance between the two: exuding elegance, and highlighting art, celebrating curves and an organic fluidity.

-In essence, “Modern Global” is a curated symphony of the world’s artistic treasures, distilled through a contemporary lens, producing a design that’s both expansive in its influences and precise in its presentation.
+In essence, “Modern Global” is a curated symphony of the world’s artistic treasures, distilled through a contemporary lens.

-The understanding of mixing styles I gained as a dancer helps me get to know and tell your story and express your style, which is totally different than mine as we are all unique.
+The understanding of mixing styles I gained as a dancer helps me get to know and express your story and style, as we are all unique.

 Are You Ready to Create Your Perfect Space?